MeghaKariyappanavar/Hospitality-Analytics/README.md

-# Hospitality Analytics Dashboard – Revenue & Booking Analysis | Data-Analysis Project (Interactive Dashboard creation Using Power BI)
+# Hospitality Analytics Dashboard – Revenue & Booking Analysis (Interactive Dashboard creation Using Power BI)

 ## Project Objective
 This project analyzes hotel booking and revenue data to identify trends in occupancy, cancellations, and revenue performance.
 The goal is to help hotel management make data-driven decisions to improve occupancy rate and profitability.